radarlui/rhdm-cross-project-demo/README.md

 - Long time to build the project
 - High resource (CPU, memory) consumptions

 In order to solve the above performance issues, it is recommened to reduce the number of rules in each project.
 Therefore breaking down a complicated project into multiple projects can improve the performance.
 However, there is no clear documents on how to call a sub-process in another project.
-This demo servers the purpose showing how to break down a long rule flow process into shorter ones in different and integrate them to work together.
+This demo serves the purpose showing how to break down a long rule flow process into shorter ones in different project and integrate them to work together.

 In this demo, there are two projects.
 One is parent-project and the other is child-project.
 In order for the rule flow process in parent-project to call the sub-process in child-project, the following settings have to be configured in the project settings of parent-project.